jaykape/golang-experiment/1. learning standard packages/README.md

 my personal learning repo for the Go standard library.

-Instead of trying to learn all 200+ standard packages, I’ve created a focused roadmap that covers the **core packages** most Go developers use day-to-day.
+I’ve created a focused roadmap that covers the **core packages** most commonly used in Go.
 I'm learning by building simple programs using these packages, and sharing the journey here.

 If you're also learning Go and want a practical starting point, feel free to use this plan!